 Awareness and Mindfulness.
 This week I will clarify these two words and introduce the functions they point to.
 Mindfulness, consciousness and awareness are often confused or misunderstood.
 This initial misunderstanding blocks the gate that leads to efficient and smooth spiritual practice.

 We could define consciousness as that which beholds all sense experiences including those that are mind-based.
 Consciousness in this particular form is conditioned by its respective sense-base and the sense organ.
 We have therefore six types of consciousness.
 Eye, ear, nose, tongue, body and mind-consciousness.
-Without consciousness we could not experience the body and all sense-experiences including thought and emotions.
-The activity of our senses conditions this type of consciousness.
+Thus without consciousness we could not experience the body and all sense-experiences including thought and emotions.
+Hence the activity of our senses conditions this type of consciousness.

 Awareness is the deeper aspect of consciousness.
 This is the way we use the word awareness around here.
 It points to the nature of our mind – the deepest aspect of our being.
 We can define Awareness as “that which is clear and knowing”.
-It is not subject to conditioning.
+With this in mind, it is not subject to conditioning.
 We can’t fabricate or make it.
-You can’t add it to yourself by meditating hard like a Ninja 😉 as it’s at the very core of all possible experiences.
+You also can’t add it to yourself by meditating hard like a Ninja 😉 as it’s at the very core of all possible experiences.
 The word “clear” describes the nature of awareness.
 It’s just like empty infinite space.
-The word “knowing” refers to its function of bare non-conceptual cognition.
+Finally, the word “knowing” refers to its function of bare non-conceptual cognition.

 You might wonder: “But what’s the point?”
 Well, that’s simple!
 The point is the end of all suffering, misery, pain, unpleasantness.
 It’s the completion or culmination of this spiritual path – also known as enlightenment or awakening.
 It is profound self-recognition that effectively leads beyond all problems, internal and external conflicts.